 Piera was the 2016 women’s and junior women’s national Giant Slalom and Super-G champion, 2016 NZ Overall National Ladies’ Champion, NZ National Junior Ladies’ Champion, and was the winner of the Australia New Zealand Continental Cup Super-G Series in 2016.
 Other career highlights include:

 Piera spends New Zealand winters training at the High Performance Centre at Cardrona Alpine Resort before travelling to the Northern Hemisphere to train and compete in Europe and North America.
 Piera has been coached by Jonny Rice since her first year of FIS and together they have made the step up to top level events such as World Cup, Europa Cup, World Championships and Junior World Championship races.
 She was named one of the NZ Herald Future Stars and was named 2016 Hawke’s Bay Junior Sports Person of the Year.

 Piera was crowned women’s and junior women’s national Giant Slalom champion for the third time in 2016.
-She is also the current NZ National Ladies’ and Junior ladies’ Super-G Champion, NZ Overall National Ladies’ Champion, NZ National Junior Ladies’ Champion and was the winner of the Australia New Zealand Continental Cup Super-G Series.
+She is the current NZ National Ladies’ Super-G Champion and is NZ's top ranked women's Slalom racer.

 In 2018 Piera earned the NZ national titles for Giant Slalom and Slalom and was the ANC Giant Slalom and Slalom Yellow Bib winner, securing her a spot on the FIS World Cup circuit and a bib start of 30 at Europa Cup and Nor Am events.
 During the southern hemisphere winter she scored two PBs with an 11 FIS point result in GS and 12 point result in Slalom.
 Piera was named 2018 Sport Hawke's Bay People's Choice Athlete of the Year.